astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/attitude.md

 writing this section.
 But you're bound to get a few big egos every now and then.
 Whether it's because they invented some great technology or startup or maybe they make three figures more than you, these people are sometimes not great to work with.
+Sometimes they are, it depends.

-Try to stay grounded.
+So, here's my two cents on being humble: Try to stay grounded.
 Remember when you could barely write a line of code, and remember those people who took you under their wing and showed you the ropes.
 I think this is especially important so that we can bring new people and new ideas into the field.
-It rarely ever hurts to be humble [^ref1].
+It rarely ever hurts to be humble.

 You're probably better than a lot of people in some ways.
 And a lot worse in others.
 And equivalent in others.
-This is just life.
+That's just life.
 You might have a lot to say about one thing, but on another topic, you might just take the backseat and let the expert explain.

 ## Perseverance